ACCTING 2503 - Accounting Information Systems

 - Assessment must maintain academic standards.

-· Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
-Marks may be deducted in the final examination because of poor hand-writing or English expression, it is stongly recommended that you write clearly to avoid the complications which can arise for examiners as a result of illegible responses.
+Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
+While marks will not be deducted for poor hand-writing or English expression, it is stongly recommended that you write clearly to avoid the complications which can arise for examiners as a result of illegible responses.

 Test 1 20%

 Due Date: Week 6 (Friday, 9am, further details TBA)

 Due Date: Week 10 (Friday, 9am, further details TBA)